ghostdogpr/caliban/vuepress/docs/docs/client.md

 Provide `--genView true` option if you want to generate a view for the GraphQL types.
 If you want to force a mapping between a GraphQL type and a Scala class (such as scalars), you can use the `--scalarMappings` option.
 Also you can add imports for example for your ArgEncoder implicits by providing `--imports` option.
+Use the `--splitFiles true` option if you want to generate multiple files within the same package instead of a single file.
+In this case the filename part of the `outputPath` will be ignored, but the value will still be used to determine the mandatory package name and the destination directory.
+This can be helpful with large GraphQL schemas and incremental compilation.
+Provide `--enableFmt false` option if you don't need to format generated files.

 ## Query building